List of the 350 largest wind farm developers Europe [2025]

 4. OX2 (Stockholm, Sweden)

 OX2 is a Stockholm-based renewable energy developer focusing on solar and wind energy.
 By 2020, the company had achieved a portfolio of 2.5 GW of wind power in Europe.
 To reach their goal of a 100% sustainable planet, the wind farm developer has focused on large-scale energy solutions since their founding in 2004.
 Geographically, OX2 focuses on wind parks in Sweden, Finland and Poland.
-In June 2021 the company was first listed on the First North Premier Growth Market and transferred to the Nasdaq Stockholm Main Market in April of 2022.
-The company’s share is included in the OMXSB, OMX Stockholm Benchmark Index since April 2022.
+In June 2021, the company was first listed on the First North Premier Growth Market and transferred to the Nasdaq Stockholm Main Market in April of 2022.
+The company’s shares have been included in the OMXSB, the OMX Stockholm Benchmark Index, since April 2022.

 5. Voltalia (Paris, France)